 Weaving a DIY Colour Block Dog Tug Toy

 This DIY colour block dog tug toy uses a square knot for the primary weaving method, with a periodic spiral knot for the rotations.
-Both are basic weaving patterns, but you may find it helpful to use them separately and get comfortable with the weaving techniques before combining them for special shapes or patterns.
+Both are simple weaving patterns, but you may find it helpful to use them separately first and get comfortable with the weaving techniques before combining them for special shapes or patterns.

 Colour and Design